slerman12/Help-me/7-Ongoing.md

 #

-“Why should I be charged with these ungodly characterizations?” asks the Alderman.
+“Why should I be accused with these ungodly characterizations?” asks the Alderman.

 “You fell back on policy in your decision to terminate me.”

-“Ah, but in that case the policy mattered, since, as of October 31st, six-month review make-ups are more important than humanity!
+“Ah, but in that case the policy mattered!
 Besides, you are the one on trial here, not me.”

+"The policy of an incompetently-arbitrated six-month review make-up, as of October 31st?
+Mattered so much as to be the only reason to commit another injustice on me?"

 “Who is Sam?” the rest of the congress asks.